-In too deep, Listening (a chapter analyzing genres and practices of post-techno electronic dance music with regard to Deep Listening practice) in the peer reviewed Anthology of Essays on Deep Listening (New York: Deep Listening, Ltd) Spring 2012.
+In too deep, Listening (a chapter analyzing genres and practices of post-techno electronic dance music with regard to Deep Listening practice) in Anthology of Essays on Deep Listening (New York: Deep Listening, Ltd) Spring 2012.
 Pp. 113-139.

 Sea Etchings Photographs by Nicola Dill.
 Inlaid essay and critical introduction to the work of the artist.
 For special edition of the collection, Nazraeli Press, 2012.